 We primarily use Twitter, LinkedIn and our blog to communicate with and talk to the general public as well as our stakeholders.

-We run three Twitter channels:
+We run two Twitter channels:

 @Ofgem is intended to speak to consumers about issues directly relevant to them.

-@Ofgem_eserve deals with content relevant to our E-serve division, which administers government energy efficiency and social programmes.
+@ofgem_schemes deal with content relevant to our E-serve division, which administers government energy efficiency and social programmes.

 We run a YouTube channel which hosts our videos.